TTD Family Hiking Rocky Tanton

 Easy: Hike Without the Incline

-1. Lily Lake: The Lily Lake Trail encircles the pristine Lily Lake for 0.8 miles with very little grade, or incline.
+1. Lily Lake: The Lily Lake Trail encircles the pristine Lily Lake for 0.8 miles with very little grade or incline.
 Located south of Estes Park in Rocky Mountain National Park, this trail is easy to access directly along Highway 7.
 The lake and trail are surrounded by beautiful forests of aspen and pine.
 Fishing is also allowed in the lake and both the pier and trail are wheelchair accessible.
 Option: For a bit more of a challenge take the Lily Ridge Loop that splits off the Lily Lake trail on the north edge, offering the same 0.8-mile distance, but with a 180-foot rise.
 Perfect for groups with people at different skill levels.

-2. Sprague Lake: A second wheelchair accessible, looped trail to explore is the Sprague Lake Nature Trail.
+2. Sprague Lake: A second wheelchair-accessible, looped trail to explore is the Sprague Lake Nature Trail.
 Located inside Rocky Mountain National Park off of Bear Lake Road, this favorite spot offers an easy, but scenic stroll around the lake.
 Birds abound along this 0.5-mile path that features many benches for resting or just taking in the amazing views of the Continental Divide.

 3. Copeland Falls: Enjoy an easy hike with a great payoff!
 These gloriously cascading falls are at the end of a 0.3-mile hike with little to no incline.
 This trail starts at the Wild Basin Trailhead in the Wild Basin area of the national park, south on Highway 7 from Estes Park.
 Option: Slightly more advanced hikers can continue on to Calypso Cascades along the Thunder Lake Trail for about another 1.1 miles.
 This journey involves a slight, 780-foot incline.